Ella Pearson Mitchell: Career

 Mitchell is known as the "dean of Black women preachers", and enjoyed a robust career as a preacher, professor, and author.
 Mitchell was elected to the Board of Education and Publications of the American Baptist Convention, and served as president of the board from 1959 to 1973.

 Mitchell was ordained in 1978 by the Allen Temple Baptist Church, even though she was licensed as a minister in 1943.

 Mitchell has held many positions in the academic world: first woman Dean of Sisters Chapel at Spelman College; professor at American Baptist Seminary of the West and the School of Theology at Claremont; associate professor at Virginia Union University; and instructor in Religious Education at Berkeley Baptist Divinity School.

 Together with her husband, Henry Mitchell, she served as a mentor at Ohio's United Theological Seminary in the Doctor of Ministry Program.
 The Mitchells founded the Ecumenical Center for Black Church Studies in Los Angeles, California.
 In addition, they team-taught as visiting professors of homiletics at Atlanta's Interdenominational Theological Center, using a pedagogical style that emphasized dialogue between the two of them.

 They travelled together to Africa in the 1970s, to research traditional storytelling and proverbs in Ghana and Nigeria.

-On November 20, 2008, Ella Pearson Mitchell passed away at the age of 90.
+On November 20, 2008, Ella Pearson Mitchell died at the age of 90.